CPB (NYSE) Share Price

 Campbell PAC

-Campbell PAC makes contributions to U.S. congressional candidates who share the Company's views on public policy issues.
+Campbell PAC was established in 2005 and makes contributions to U.S. congressional candidates who share the Company's views on public policy issues.
 Campbell PAC is a separate legal entity from the Company.

 Consistent with U.S. federal law, Campbell Soup Company does not use corporate funds or assets for federal political contributions.
 Voluntary personal contributions to Campbell PAC are solicited from selected employees in compliance with U.S. federal election laws.
 Consistent with federal law, all contributions made by Campbell PAC, and all individual contributions to Campbell PAC totaling $200 or more annually, are itemized in monthly disclosures to the Federal Election Commission (FEC) and available for public review.